prashanth2002/AMAZON_SALES_ANALYSIS_SQL/README.md

 # Analysis Questions Resolved
 **During the analysis, the following key questions were addressed using SQL queries and data analysis techniques:**
 1. Find out the top 5 customers who made the highest profits.
-2. Find out the average quantity ordered per category.
-3. Identify the top 5 products that have generated the highest revenue.
-4. Determine the top 5 products whose revenue has decreased compared to the previous year.
-5. Identify the highest profitable sub-category.
-6. Find out the states with the highest total orders.
-7. Determine the month with the highest number of orders.
-8. Calculate the profit margin percentage for each sale (Profit divided by Sales).
-9. Calculate the percentage contribution of each sub-category
-10. Identify the top 2 categories that have received maximum returns and their return percentage.

-1. Find out the top 5 customers who made the highest profits.
 ```sql
 SELECT
        o.customer_id,